NBISweden/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 Full path of file (Windows): ``C:\home\user\documents\texts\Something_about_something_else_that_is_really_important_to_my_research.txt`` (104 characters)

- Certain software have hard coded limitations on path lengths, e.g. since Windows95 the Windows OS usually have problems with combined path lenghts exceeding 260 characters.
+ Certain software has hard-coded limitations on path lengths, e.g. since Windows95 the Windows OS usually have problems with combined path lengths exceeding 260 characters.
 And even in case your OS supports longer paths, some software may not.
-Truncated folder or file names may seriously impact findability and sortability, or even cause errors.
+Truncated folders or file names may seriously impact findability and sortability, or even cause errors.
 As a problem, this also increases with folder naming and file system depth.

 ### Three principles for (file) names:

-1. Machine readable – Avoid spaces, deliberate punctuation, no accented characters, consistent letter casing
+1. Machine-readable – Avoid spaces, deliberate punctuation, no accented characters, consistent letter casing
 1. Human readable - A name describes the content of the file
 1. Plays well with default ordering – put something numeric first, use the ISO 8601 standard for dates, left pad other numbers with zeros